How to Use Crazy Egg

 Set up Crazy Egg test

-Wendy will set up your test in Crazy Egg.
+The Usability Coordinator will set up your test in Crazy Egg.
 Generally, tests will run for one to two weeks.
 You will receive login information so you have access to the reports.

 Also be sure you know if there are any high profile events happening during the time you are testing, such as conferences or news stories, that might create unusual spikes in your Web traffic.